 - Sock liner for a light cushion

 - DURACAP reinforcement rubber underlays in high wear areas for added durability

 Asics Gel Nimbus Series

 The Nimbus line, as the name suggests, is pretty darn close to what it would feel like to run on clouds.

-Asics is a heavy weight in running niche.
-Not surprisingly, the Nimbus series has become their flagship line with many dedicated fans.
+Asics is a heavyweight in the running niche.
+Unsurprisingly, the Nimbus series has become their flagship line with many dedicated fans.

 The higher the Nimbus “number” the newer the model year.
 (Nimbus 24 as of publishing)

 The Nimbus line of sneakers are long distance runners and their solid construction also makes them extremely durable low-impact sneakers.